 - 1. A semester consists of approximately four months. - 2.
-All facilities are air conditioned, furnished and include wireless internet and utilities. - 3.
-Projected rates reflect no change in fiscal year 2023, and 4.5% weighted average increases in fiscal years 2024 and 2025.
+All facilities are air conditioned, furnished and include high-speed wireless internet and utilities. - 3.
+Projected rates reflect 4.5% weighted average increases in fiscal years 2024 through 2027.
 The rates may change based on annual market and needs analysis and Board approval. - 4.
 These rates are not applicable to the P3 Student Housing Project